biomarkersParkinson/paradigma/.github/ISSUE_TEMPLATE/10_feature_request.md

 A clear and concise description of the feature you're proposing.

 **Problem and Motivation**
 Please describe the problem you are facing or the limitation with the current setup.
 Explain the motivation behind this feature request.
-For example, "I'm always frustrated when [...]."